jean-francoisgiraud/ProcessOptimizationMinimizeCostsTimeRisksMaximizeEnjoyment/README.md

 JC better than V in am no train.
 NO JTalon ReneL btw 16-18.
 LeaveCoV-ASAP lacadie-jams.
-Dont take Victoria Street Lachine.
+Dont take Victoria Street in Lachine (funnels).